-University housing has something for everyone!
+University Housing has something for everyone!
 First-year students enjoy living in traditional residence halls throughout campus, and upper-class students can select from traditional and renovated residence halls, suites, and apartments.
-No matter what residence area becomes your home at Penn State University Park, you’ll be within walking distance to dining facilities, computer labs, and classrooms.
+Graduate and students with families will find White Course Apartments a convenient option.

 - Eastview Terrace houses upperclass students in seven residence halls.
 Each student has a single room with a private bath, and each floor is clustered into houses.
-A study/social space and laundry facility is located in each house.
+A study/social space and laundry facility is located in each hall.

 - Nittany Hall offers a four-person suite, with two double bedrooms and a shared bathroom.

-- Pollock Housing Area is the second largest residence hall complex, with 9 traditional coed residence halls.
+- Pollock Housing Area is the second largest residence hall complex, with nine traditional coed residence halls.
 The majority of the halls are reserved exclusively for first-year students, making Pollock the second largest first-year living environment.

 - West Housing Area has a traditional collegiate feel - the brick buildings open onto a quad with symmetrical walkways and arches that lead to the heart of campus.
-First-year and upper-class students are assigned to the 6 coed traditional residence halls.
+First-year and upper-class students are assigned to the six coed traditional residence halls.

 - White Course Apartments are located on the west-end of campus and provides a convenient and comfortable apartment complex for undergraduate and graduate students, as well as students with families.